ExpTechTW/pi-anthropic-oauth/README.md

 Use Claude Pro/Max in Pi with browser OAuth.

 > [!IMPORTANT]
-> This release requires Pi 0.80.8 or later in the 0.80.x release line.
+> This extension supports Pi 0.80.8 or later.

 ## Features